j-stach/anal-eyes/README.md

 as the need arises.
 Feel free to fork!
 - [ ] More flexibility with template formatting
 - [ ] Expression values extracted & reflected in println
+- [ ] Code line and column

 ## Disclaimer
-The name has a dual-meaning: it is a childish play on the word "analyze", referencing the trait of "anal-retentiveness" in the context of code scrutiny.
-Don't ban me!
+The name is a childish play on the word "analyze", referencing the trait of "anal-retentiveness" in the context of code scrutiny. <br> Don't ban me!